yoonholee/website/_posts/2020-12-01-neural-complexity-measures.md

 bibliography: 2018-12-22-distill.bib
 ---

+This post is a summary of the paper [Neural Complexity Measures](/publications/#lee2020neural).

 Say we have a neural network $$f_\theta: \mathcal{X} \rightarrow \mathcal{Y}$$.
 We want to predict and/or prevent overfitting, so we are often interested in measuring the complexity of the function $$f_\theta$$.
 **How should we measure the complexity of a neural network?**